-- 3.5.2 The peat depth model and data indicate that the full range of recorded peat and peaty soil depths across areas investigated varies from 0.00 to 4.95m, as illustrated in Drawings 10.12 to 10.20 (Volume 3).
-The majority of areas (approximately 70%) within the permanent and temporary works boundaries are underlain by peaty soil or topsoil less than 0.50m thickness, and at least 10% is underlain by no peat.
-Shallow peat (between 0.50 and 1.00m in thickness) is present underlying around 11% of the areas and only around 3% is underlain by deep peat (greater than 1.00m in thickness). - 3.5.3 When compared to Table 1 in Annex 10.5.1, the range of depths present indicates there is a possibility for a range of failure types which could occur within the Proposed Scheme and its environs. - 3.5.4 The peat depth model is based on a substantial dataset acquired in the field and is therefore thought to be of sufficiently high quality to underpin the hazard and risk assessment.
-The
+- 3.5.3 The peat depth model indicates that recorded peat and peaty soil depth across the areas investigated varies from 0.00m to 8.40m, as illustrated in Drawings 10.17 to 10.23 (Volume 3).
+Most areas (approximately 65%) in the permanent and temporary works boundaries are underlain by peaty soil or topsoil less than 0.50m thickness, and approximately 10% is underlain by no peat.
+Shallow peat, between 0.50 and 1.00m in thickness, is present in approximately 12% of the areas and only 6% is underlain by peat greater than 1.00m in thickness. - 3.5.4 When compared to Table 1 in Annex 10.5.2 the range of depths present indicate that there is the possibility for a range of failure types which could occur within the Proposed Scheme and its surroundings.